 Typhoid fever vaccines are not 100% effective.
 Always practice safe eating and drinking habits to help prevent infection.5

-Typhoid fever is treated with antibiotics.2 However, 71% of Salmonella Typhi infections are resistant to the most common form of antibiotic used to treat typhoid fever, so treatment options are diminishing.6
+Typhoid fever is treated with antibiotics2; however, according to data reported in 2017, 74% of Salmonella Typhi infections are resistant to one of the most commonly used antibiotics, so treatment options are diminishing.6

 Be sure to complete your last dose at least 1 week before you plan to travel.7

-VIVOTIF can help provide protection against typhoid fever for up to 5 years.7
+VIVOTIF can help provide protection against typhoid fever for at least to 5 years.7

 The full immunization course is 4 doses.7 The optimum booster schedule for VIVOTIF has not been determined.7